+Fluidsim is an extensible framework for studying fluid dynamics with numerical simulations using Python.
 Fluidsim is an object-oriented library to develop solvers (mainly using pseudo-spectral methods) by writing mainly Python code.
 The result is very efficient even compared to a pure Fortran or C++ code since the time-consuming tasks are performed by optimized compiled functions.

-Fluidsim is a HPC code written mostly in Python.
-It uses the library fluidfft to use very efficient FFT libraries.
-Fluidfft is written in C++, Cython and python.
-Fluidfft and fluidsim take advantage of Pythran, a new static Python compiler which produces very efficient binaries by compiling Python via C++11.
+Fluidsim is a HPC code.
+It is part of the wider project FluidDyn and its pseudospectral solvers rely on the library fluidfft to use very efficient FFT libraries.
+Fluidfft is written in C++, Cython and Python.
+Fluidfft and fluidsim take advantage of Pythran, an ahead-of-time compiler which produces very efficient binaries by compiling Python via C++11.

 We have created fluidsim to be easy and nice to use and to develop, efficient and robust.

-Key words and ambitions: fluid dynamics research with Python (2.7 or >=3.4); modular, object-oriented, collaborative, tested and documented, free and open-source software.
+Keywords and ambitions: fluid dynamics research with Python (>=3.6); modular, object-oriented, collaborative, tested and documented, free and open-source software.

 FluidDyn is distributed under the CeCILL License, a GPL compatible french license.